-It was with some amusement that I read the following article, “The Impact of Sponsorship on Share Price Brand Value”.
+A few years back, I read an article entitled, “The Impact of Sponsorship on Share Price Brand Value”.
 The main assertion is that companies that sponsor have better performing share prices than companies that don’t.
 While that was the first time I’d seen anyone make that contention in any serious way, I continue to hear it from conference speakers, and in articles and blogs, to this day.

 On one hand, I can believe that there is a correlation.
 On the other, I think implying causation could be a long bow to draw.

 Sponsorship, and in particular modern, strategic sponsorship, is a powerful marketing tool.
 Is the correlation in share price performance simply because better, more aggressive, creative, strategic marketers choose sponsorship as a significant component of their marketing mix?
 In other words, do companies who are better, more strategic marketers have better-performing share prices, and investing in sponsorship is just another symptom of being a great marketer?
-I have to say, I’m leaning that way.
+The answer here is clearly “yes”.

 Getting back to the main point, I can absolutely believe that companies with sponsorship portfolios perform better than companies that don’t sponsor.
 But I think that could be more accurately stated like this: